The Warp of Pure Fun

-The Warp of Pure Fun is an album by Paul Haig.

-After the release of Paul Haig's first album with Island, Rhythm of Life (1983), tracks were recorded for a follow-up during 1984, including.
-The Only Truth, produced by Bernard Sumner and Donald Johnson of A Certain Ratio.
-However, due to lack of sales for Rhythm, Island got cold feet and decided to shelve the unreleased album entirely.
+The Warp of Pure Fun is the second album by Paul Haig.
+After the release of Paul Haig's first album with Island Records, Rhythm of Life (1983), tracks were recorded for a follow-up during 1984, including the single The Only Truth, produced by Bernard Sumner and Donald Johnson of A Certain Ratio.
+However, due to lack of sales for Rhythm of Life, Island Records unsigned Haig.
+Haig instead signed to Les Disques Du Crépuscule and finished the album in 1985.

-Rather than release the cancelled set on Crepuscule, it was decided to combine half the album with new songs recorded throughout 1985.
-Haig launched his fightback later in the year with a powerful single, "Heaven Help You Now", the lead single from The Warp Of Pure Fun.
+"Heaven Help You Now" released as the second single and "Love Eternal" as the third single.

-Produced with Alan Rankine, it was a more involving, honest set than its predecessor, offering warmer songs and arrangements (and live drums) in place of programmed rhythm tracks, though without entirely abandoning club appeal.
+Produced with Alan Rankine, the album features live drums among other real instruments in place of programmed rhythm tracks, though without entirely abandoning club appeal.
 In the UK, The Warp Of Pure Fun appeared on another short-lived Crepuscule offshoot, Operation Afterglow, but while the album fared well as an independent release, Afterglow failed to propel it into the national chart.

 Previously released on CD in Japan only, The Warp Of Pure Fun was fully remastered and re-released with bonus tracks by LTM in 2003, and again as part of a 4 CD box set in 2021.